NeddX/BitHunt-Node/README.md

 - Interact with the game by selecting an element and clicking on the game canvas.
 Note that there's a cooldown between each interaction!
 - See the current statistics, e.g., how many insects are alive at the current moment, and so on.
 - Statistics get saved into a file called `stat.json` which is in the root folder.
-- On each season a special occurence takes place, e.g., there's a chance that the grass might burn.
+- On each season, a special occurence can occur, e.g., there's a chance that the grass might catch fire in the summer.

 # Structure
 Server side code is in `server.js`.